 A navicular stress fracture is a common overuse injury in active athletes.
 We see this injury in runners, basketballers, track and field athletes, and soccer players.
+Male athletes are more at risk.
 In many cases, the diagnosis is late.
 So, how do you diagnose and treat a navicular bone stress fracture?

 navicular stress fracture